Kenneth-Clause/HemoclastOnline/3D_MMO_TECHNICAL_SPECIFICATION.md

 ## Executive Summary

-This document outlines the complete technical roadmap for transforming HemoclastOnline from a 2D Phaser-based game into a full 3D MMO with Neverwinter Nights-style gameplay and graphics, capable of supporting thousands of concurrent players.
+This document outlines the complete technical roadmap for a full 3D MMO with Neverwinter Nights-style gameplay and graphics, capable of supporting thousands of concurrent players.

-**Current State**: Solid 2D foundation with multiplayer infrastructure **Target State**: 3D MMO with NWN-quality graphics and 10,000+ concurrent players **Timeline**: 18-24 months
+**Target State**: 3D MMO with NWN-quality graphics and 10,000+ concurrent players **Timeline**: 18-24 months
 **Budget Estimate**: $800K - $2.5M